ClareMSYanGit/Interop-TestSuites/README.md

 **Note**: The setup configuration scripts are only implemented for configuring SUT and test suite clients on the Windows platform.
-See the sections on manual configuration in the *deployment guide* if you’re a third-party implementer.
+See the sections on manual configuration in the *Deployment Guide* if you’re a third-party implementer.

 The following summarizes the configuration steps when using the setup